dedoardo/polyfit/README.md

 The code has only been tested on Windows x64 with the Visual Studio 2017 compiler, for other platforms the active issue is [here](https://github.com/dedoardo/polyfit/issues/4).

+We have a [pre-release executable](https://github.com/dedoardo/polyfit/releases/tag/prerelease-paper) availble as well.

 ## Building
 `git clone --recursive https://github.com/dedoardo/polyfit`